The sun was beginning to set when Irian Perch finally came into view.

 “LOOK!”
 Iliera shouted.

 By now, the words had all nearly translated to common, and Fynn realized that the words were mostly names.
 He recognized a few of them right away.
-Many of them were heroes from the broken shore, while others were adventurers he’d met over the last few months.
+Many of them were heroes from around the world, while others were adventurers he’d met over the last few months.
 Then, right in the middle of the list, he saw it.

 “It’s a soul binding,” Aebaloth continued.
 “They’re holding the souls of all these people.”